James Rowan O'Beirne: 1863

-On Christmas Eve, Wednesday, December 24, 1862, the regiment received the veterans of the 101st New York.
+On Christmas Eve 1862, the regiment received the veterans of the 101st New York.
 On Tuesday, January 20, 1863, the 37th moved out in unseasonably mild weather on the AoP's infamous "Mud March".
 This offensive was Burnside's abortive second attempt at crossing the Rappahannock.
 Despite sound strategy, the offensive failed due to dissension among generals in the Army of the Potomac, compounded by severe winter storms.
 During the night of the 20th, the rain began, and by the morning of the 21st, the earth was soaked and the river banks had the appearance of a quagmire.
 For a considerable area around the planned crossing sites, men worked all day of January 21, but to little purpose.
-Thursday added even more only added to the storm, and the 37th, and the rest of the AoP were swamped in the mud.
-As O'Beirne and his compatriots slogged through the mud, Lee ample time to line the other shore with his army, although there was no attempt to interfere with his crossing except from the sharpshooters, who peppered away on all occasions.
+Thursday added even more to the storm, and the 37th and the rest of the AoP were swamped in the mud.
+As O'Beirne and his compatriots slogged through the mud, Lee had ample time to line the other shore with his army, although there was no attempt to interfere with his crossing except from the sharpshooters, who peppered away on all occasions.
 By Friday, the river was swollen.
 There seemed to be no end in sight of the bad weather.
-Burnside finally became resigned the failure and gave the order for the army to return to its camp in Falmouth on Monday, January 26.
+Burnside finally became resigned by the failure and gave the order for the army to return to its camp in Falmouth on Monday, January 26.

 O'Beirne noted a brighter outlook for AoP when Hooker replaced Burnside as army commander.
 Under the new leadership preparations began for the Chancellorsville campaign.
 This upcoming campaign would incur the 37th's heaviest losses as well as personally costly for O'Beirne.. was suffered in the Chancellorsville campaign in May 1863, when 222 of the 37th were killed, wounded or missing.

 A report from Major William DeLacy recounted the actions of this encounter in detail.
 The regiment struck tents the morning of April 28 and marched about 6 miles toward the Rappahannock River where they encamped.
 They crossed the river on May 1 at about 11 am.
-They defended a battery on the front and then to connect with the left of General Howard's command.
+They defended a battery on the front and then connected with the left of General Howard's command.
 A night attack was undertaken at around 11 pm.
 DeLacey recounted how the regiment "Drove some troops from the rifle-pits on our right."
-On May 3 while the brigade was moving to the rear of the Union lines, a deadly attack on the front and left flank caused confusion and forced the regiment to fall back. ?The regiment was later reformed and fell back.
-After being wounded at the Battle of Chancellorsville O'Beirne was mustered out.
+On May 3, while the brigade was moving to the rear of the Union lines, a deadly attack on the front and left flank caused confusion and forced the regiment to fall back.
+The regiment was later reformed and fell back.
+After being wounded at the Battle of Chancellorsville, O'Beirne was mustered out.
 He was recommissioned as captain in the Veteran Reserve Corps in July.